-Arizona Cardinals safety Pat Tillman shattered the illusion of the football player as a "warrior" and made it a reality when he announced his intention to join the United States Army in 2002, putting his NFL career on hold.
+Arizona Cardinals safety Pat Tillman shattered the illusion of the football player as a "warrior" and made it a reality when he announced his intention to join the United States Army 20 years ago, in May of 2002, putting his NFL career on hold.

 Tillman’s story goes back to the journey of sports athletes from over 50 years ago: sacrificing time at play for the very serious business of defending the country.
 These days, their sacrifice cuts deeper, as they forgo millions of dollars in salary, bonuses and endorsements.
 Like so many predecessors of previous generations, this professional athlete saw the value of such a tradeoff.